VenturousStudios/Unreal-Engine-5-Extra-Documentation/Docs/Character/CharacterMovementComponentAsync.md

 - Checks if the overlap result is relevant or should be ignored based on the actors and components involved.
 - Returns `true` if the overlap should be ignored, otherwise `false`.

+# Utility Functions and Private Members

+## Utility Functions

+### Description
+Utility functions in `FCharacterMovementComponentAsyncInput` provide additional support and calculations necessary for character movement.
+These functions handle tasks like constraining movement, applying forces, and managing movement-related calculations.

+### Key Utility Functions
+- **ConstrainInputAcceleration**: Restricts the input acceleration to ensure it aligns with the character's current movement state.
+- **ScaleInputAcceleration**: Scales the input acceleration based on maximum acceleration values and character capabilities.
+- **ComputeAnalogInputModifier**: Calculates a modifier for analog input, which can affect movement smoothness and responsiveness.
+- **ConstrainDirectionToPlane**: Ensures that movement direction adheres to any plane constraints, useful in scenarios like wall running or slope movement.
+- **ConstrainNormalToPlane**: Adjusts normals (used in collision responses) to align with plane constraints.
+- **ConstrainLocationToPlane**: Modifies character location to respect plane constraints, preventing undesired movement outside the constrained area.

+## Private Members

+### Description
+Private members in `FCharacterMovementComponentAsyncInput` store essential data and state information used in the movement calculations.
+These members are not directly accessible outside the class but play a crucial role in the internal workings of character movement.

+### Key Private Members
+- **MaxAcceleration**: Stores the maximum acceleration value for the character.
+- **GravityZ**: Holds the gravity value applied along the Z-axis, affecting vertical movement.
+- **GroundFriction**: Represents the friction experienced by the character when moving on ground surfaces.
+- **bCanEverCrouch**: A boolean flag indicating whether the character is capable of crouching.
+- **bOrientRotationToMovement**: Determines if the character's rotation should automatically orient to the direction of movement.
+- **bUseControllerDesiredRotation**: A flag to use the rotation desired by the controller, often used in AI-controlled characters.
+- **bMaintainHorizontalGroundVelocity**: Controls whether to maintain horizontal velocity when moving on slopes or steps.
+- **bConstrainToPlane**: Indicates whether movement is constrained to a specific plane.
+- **PlaneConstraintNormal**: The normal vector of the plane to which movement is constrained.
+- **PlaneConstraintOrigin**: The origin point of the plane used for movement constraints.